 Born and educated in Great Britain, graduating from the Royal College of Art in 1966, I exhibited my sculpture in Europe, The United States and Japan before moving to The United States in 1968.
 I have taught at The Philadelphia College of Art, The University of Iowa, and The University of Kentucky, retiring from The University of Cincinnati in 2001.

-I like to work with interested artists and students installing sculpture exhibitions on the internet, where we can meet for online production and discussion, and would appreciate hearing from anyone with similar interests.
-As caretaker of DAAP, the first ActiveWorlds® zone dedicated to virtual sculpture on line, I have enjoyed the opportunity to display work by other interested artists in this site.
+As caretaker of DAAP, the first ActiveWorlds® zone dedicated to presenting virtual sculpture on line, I have enjoyed working with interested artists and students installing sculpture exhibitions on the internet, where we can meet for online production and discussion, and would appreciate hearing from anyone with similar interests.

 London is a page showing my early post graduate and professional work in London beginning in 1964.